 Behind every spin of an online roulette wheel or poker hand dealt lies a massive, often invisible infrastructure consuming enormous amounts of electricity.
 Data centers powering Canada’s online gambling platforms operate around the clock, requiring constant energy to run thousands of servers processing millions of transactions simultaneously.
 These facilities demand roughly 40% of their total energy consumption just for cooling systems, using powerful air conditioning units to prevent server overheating in spaces that can span several football fields.

 The challenge intensifies as online gambling expands across provinces.
-Industry projections show data center electricity demand could triple by 2030 without stricter efficiency standards.
 Currently, Canada lacks specific renewable energy requirements for gambling-related data infrastructure, creating a regulatory gap that environmental advocates and Indigenous communities are increasingly highlighting.
 Treaties protecting traditional territories include provisions for sustainable resource use, yet data center expansion often proceeds without meaningful consultation about energy impacts on local ecosystems and power resources that communities depend upon for their own needs.

 The Streaming Problem: Live Dealer Games and Bandwidth